petre-renware/cosana/OPEN_ISSUES_ROADMAP.md

 * Status info: open [piu]@230222, updated [piu]@@230222

-## RMAP.004 - ADS Organization Map save all function
+## RMAP.004 - ADS Organization Map "save all" feature

-* Objective: save all functionality for all DETAIL level add / changed records
+* Objective: "save all" functionality for all DETAIL level add / changed records
 * Implementation:
     * function should be written in `ads_org_map.html` in specific scripts section and called by `ads_start_page.html` function `get_new_ads_org_map()`
     * optional, the API should be updated to implement a *bulk save* or use existing save in a for loop record-by-record